A-Chewy-1/lil-bits/README.md

 Run your Bitcoin Cash Daemon with -usecashaddr=0  "./bitcoind -daemon -usecashaddr=0" Cash addresses and legacy addresses are fully compatible with one another, and the bot will produce a cash address with the deposit command.

-How to make a bot if you don't know, relevant up to step 5: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
+How to make a discord bot if you don't know; Relevant up to step 5: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/

 This bot uses "bits" as its default unit.